without Internet Explorer,

 This is Coroner's fourth album, Mental Vortex This is not as great as No More Color, but the quality isn't drastically lower.
 This album reminds me of Into the Pandemonium.
 It's not as good as the previous few, it's very much weirder, but the quality of the stronger songs is definitely there.

 The vocals on this album are as normal.
 They have a distinct Warrior-flavoring, which works for him.
-His lyrics also have a Pandemonium flavor to them.
+His lyrics also have that flavor to them.
 They're very esoteric and even disconcerting at times.
-Metamorphosis is a far more disturbing song for me than Sickening Metamorphosis.
+On Metamorphosis, there are some weird whale sounds in the intro that are legitimately creepy, and then it follows into some freaky Mr. Limpet lyrics.
 His bass-playing is by far the superior aspect of his contribution.
-He does have some good bass lines on this album.
-Apparently, he also plays with his fingers.
-For some, this is more difficult, but for others, this is actually easier.
+He does have some good bass lines on this album, and apparently he does it all with his fingers.
+For some, this is more difficult, but for others, this can be easier.
 I do know it usually takes a little more concentration than playing with a pick.

 The guitar playing isn't as enjoyable as usual.
-He doesn't shred as much as usual, and he also isn't shining in any other areas.
-The longer composition approach works for many guitarists, but I think Tommy definitely worked better with shorter numbers than with shred solos.
+He doesn't shred as often, and he also isn't shining more than usual in any other areas.
+The longer composition approach works for many guitarists, but I think Tommy definitely worked better with shorter numbers with shred solos.
 The riffs here are a little odd for him.
-I would actually liken much of the music here to Killing Technology.
-The difference here is that where Piggy used his energetic weirdness to his advantage, Tommy is more cutting himself off at the knees.
+I would actually liken much of the playing here to Killing Technology.
+The difference here is that where Piggy used his energetic weirdness to his advantage, Tommy is more cutting himself off at the knees by not bringing his technique to bear.
 A few songs do work really well in this format.
 I couldn't imagine Son of Lilith being played faster or differently.

 Son Of Lilith, Semtex Revolution, and About Life are great songs.
 These three would be on an ideal Coroner mix tape.
 The rest are mostly above-average, except the Beatles cover.
 I don't get Coroner's desire to end their albums with bizarre 60's covers.
 All in all, I believe my rating is a fair indication of what to expect.
 This probably won't be anyone's favorite, but it would be a reasonable addition to a collection.
-I could recommend this to fans of thrash, heavy, and maybe prog metal.
+If you've ever wanted a mixture of Voivod and Celtic Frost with an And Justice feel, then you'll be thrilled, and I would more generally recommend this to fans of thrash, heavy, and maybe prog metal.

 The Swiss masters of technical thrash concluded the decade with a great album, which was largely considered the culmination of their career; at least by those who never had the patience to wait for two more years, in order to hear the grandiosity which "Mental Vortex" turned out to be.
 The trio have already managed to prove themselves as true auteurs on the metal field by the end of the decade: well, they have not added a groundbreaking album of the "Into the Pandemonium" proportions into their catalogue, but at the same time they haven't humiliated themselves beyond recognition with something as degrading as "Cold Lake".
 The new decade was arriving with new territories to be explored.
 How would the three youths from Zurich be able to answer to those new demands...